-Education Services will support any decision made by the Headteacher following this criteria.
+Education and Learning Directorate will support any decision made by the Headteacher following these criteria.
 In most cases single stage classes will be determined by age.
 If parents are unhappy with the class organisation they should speak with the Headteacher in the first instance.